Self Study STD Lessons

 About this Lesson

 This is a substantial revision of the original Lesson.
-The previous edition was titled Vaginitis and available until October 4th, 2021.Learning Objectives
+The previous edition was titled Vaginitis and available until March 31st, 2025.Learning Objectives

-- Summarize the pathogenesis and microbiology for the common infectious causes of vaginitis
+- Summarize the pathogenesis and microbiology for common infectious causes of vaginitis

-- Discuss the clinical manifestations of bacterial vaginosis, trichomoniasis, and vulvovaginal candidiasis
+- Recognize clinical manifestations of bacterial vaginosis, trichomoniasis, and vulvovaginal candidiasis

-- List treatment regimens for bacterial vaginosis, trichomoniasis, and vulvovaginal candidiasis
+- Provide recommended treatment for women with bacterial vaginosis, trichomoniasis, or vulvovaginal candidiasis

 Lesson Contributors